shyamsundar-kn/Project-Prescription/README.md

 # Medico-Redigo

-A web app where you type in a symptom and it tells you what to do about it — home remedy, how long it usually lasts, and a doctor to contact if it gets worse.
+A web app where you type in a symptom and it tells you what to do about it, how long it usually lasts, and a doctor to contact if it gets worse.

 Built this with React on the frontend, Node/Express on the backend, and MongoDB to store the symptoms and remedy data.
 Everything runs through Docker so setup is pretty straightforward.